electraone/datafiles/presets/version-2/README.md

 - mandatory
 - string
-- minLength 1
+- minLength = 1
-- maxLength 20
+- maxLength = 20

 #### projectId
 An identifier of the Electra Editor project.
 The identifier is used to associate a preset with an Electra Editor project.

 - optional - used only by the editor
 - string
+- minLength = 20
+- maxLength = 20

 #### Pages
 An array of pages.
-Electra supports up to 12 pages, identified with id 1 ..
+Electra supports up to 12 pages, identified with ids 1 ..
 12. A page is a collection of controls and graphic objects shown on the screen at once.
 Each page has a name to make it easier to switch between pages.
 The page name is shown in the status bar.

 - mandatory
 - array